 Let’s talk about rotated teeth.
 These conditions can create pronounced cosmetic complications for the patients.
 In some cases, these teeth can lead to gingival recession.
 That simply means that the gum line recedes, exposing the tooth to several complications.

-Trained orthodontists can help with these conditions, especially if we engage in early treatment.
+Trained orthodontists can help with these conditions, especially if we engage in early treatment in Roanoke.
 Let’s review some important characteristics of this orthodontic condition and how we can treat it.

 Rotated Teeth Causes